 When I met Nate and realized we shared the same heartfelt mission, it was too serendipitous to ignore.
 We both knew almost immediately that we wanted to combine efforts and take The Loveumentary on the road.
 We didn’t meet in person until Day 1 of this project, when I flew out to Utah to begin the journey with Nate.
 Crazy?
 Maybe.
 But just like any relationship out there, the most worthwhile things in life require a huge leap of faith.
 I’m so glad Nate and I decided to take one together and bring this incredible project to the rest of America.”

-Nate and Melissa are now embarking on a journey across America to record the 100+ greatest love stories in the country.
-By highlighting the relationships that are working, our ultimate goal is to reinvigorate the country’s faith in love, marriage, and one another.
-In addition to interviewing the most in-love couples we can find, we will also be interviewing relationship experts, marriage counselors, researchers, and psychologists who have dedicated their lives to the study of love and relationships.
-This journey is ultimately about intertwining storytelling and science to add context to our project.
+Melissa and I raised a bunch of money on Kickstarter and spent 3 months on a journey across America to record the 100+ greatest love stories in the country.
+By highlighting the relationships that are working, our ultimate goal has been to reinvigorate the country’s faith in love, marriage, and one another.
+In addition to interviewing the most in-love couples we could find, we also interviewed relationship experts, marriage counselors, researchers, and psychologists who have dedicated their lives to the study of love and relationships.
+This journey has ultimately been about intertwining storytelling and science to add context to our project.